pivotal/docs-tap/learning-center/runtime-environment/workshop-session.md

 When running training for multiple people, typically you'll use the `TrainingPortal` custom resource to set up a training environment.
 Alternatively, you can set up a workshop environment by using the `WorkshopEnvironment` custom resource, and then create requests for workshop instances by using the `WorkshopRequest` custom resource.
-If you're creating requests for workshop instances and you need more control over how the workshop instances are set up, you can use `WorkshopSession` custom resource instead of `WorkshopRequest`.
+If you're creating requests for workshop instances, and you need more control over how the workshop instances are set up, you can use `WorkshopSession` custom resource instead of `WorkshopRequest`.